Dhole: Distribution and habitat

-One pack was sighted in the Qilian Mountains in 2006.
+One pack was sighted in the Qilian Mountains in China in 2006.

 In 2011 to 2013, local government officials and herders reported the presence of several dhole packs at elevations of 2000 to 3500 m near Taxkorgan Nature Reserve in the Xinjiang Autonomous Region.
 Several packs and a female adult with pups were also recorded by camera traps at elevations of around 2500 to 4000 m in Yanchiwan National Nature Reserve in the northern Gansu Province in 2013–2014.

 Dholes have been also reported in the Altyn-Tagh Mountains.

 In China's Yunnan Province, dholes were recorded in Baima Xueshan Nature Reserve in 2010–2011.
 Dhole samples were obtained in Jiangxi Province in 2013.

 Confirmed records by camera-trapping since 2008 have occurred in southern and western Gansu province, southern Shaanxi province, southern Qinghai province, southern and western Yunnan province, western Sichuan province, the southern Xinjiang Autonomous Region and in the Southeastern Tibet Autonomous Region.
 There are also historical records of dhole dating to 1521–1935 in Hainan Island, but the species is no longer present and is estimated to have become extinct around 1942.